brogan-leidos/5e-Mob-Attack-Helper/README.md

   + Update the damage total output AS the run is ongoing.
 Something to look into!

 Actual Priorities:
-  1. Extra attack support for guys like the Velociraptor and maybe the panther idk
-  2. A "Copy Mob button" - to quickly an easily create a variant on something you already made
-  3. Convenience DC checks for non stacking conditions.
+  1. Convenience DC checks for non stacking conditions.
 If all we do is knock prone, its not like they can get even more prone 🤷‍♀️
-  4. A pathfinder text change for some conditions?
+  2. A pathfinder text change for some conditions?
 Not really sure how it works, sorry its low priority earlier edition folks 🙏
-  5. Some kind of option to have or not have stacking of certain conditions (stacking grappling is pretty good for example) Far Future: Save a JSON of current configuration
+  3. Some kind of option to have or not have stacking of certain conditions (stacking grappling is pretty good for example) Far Future: Save a JSON of current configuration

 == Known issues: